diablo-101/PermuSub/README.md

 ## Files
 - `permuSub.py`: The Python script for generating subdomain permutations.
 - `requirements.txt`: A text file containing the required Python dependencies.
+- `word.txt`: File contains a list of words.
+These words are used to generate permutations.

 ## Acknowledgments